redpanda-data/connect/website/docs/components/outputs/redis_pubsub.md

 ### `channel`

-`string` The channel to publish messages to.
+The channel to publish messages to.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `"benthos_chan"`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`